Ruminal acidosis is a common disease among cattle and dairy cows. Find out what the symptoms and treatments are.

 Regularly check that the ration is well mixed.
 Ration sieving is a good way to achieve this.
 In principle, refusals should resemble the initial ration as closely as possible.

 For optimal digestion of the ration, it is ideal to regularly cut the corn into pieces of about 10 to 15 millimetres in length.
 Make sure that the kernels are well broken up.

 Drinking water, which is available without restriction, is essential for optimal use of the ration and a healthy rumen.

 Rumen acidosis is very expensive.
 One study shows that a cow with subclinical acidosis produces an average of 2.7 kilograms less milk per day.
 Moreover, this milk is less rich in fat and protein (-0.3 and -0.12% respectively).
 Various studies have shown that rumen acidosis is very common: 9 to 27% of the herd suffers from subclinical rumen acidosis, which represents a cost to the farmer of up to several hundred euros per cow.

-According to a study carried out by Orffa, distributor of Bicar®Z in Germany, Belgium, Denmark and the Netherlands, the risk of acidosis can cost the equivalent of 210 euros per cow per year.
+According to a study carried out by Orffa, distributor of Bicar®Z for cows in Germany, Belgium, Denmark and the Netherlands, the risk of acidosis can cost the equivalent of 210 euros per cow per year.

 Long-term effects due to health problems